CartoDB/carto-vl/docs/guidesdraft/using-data-in-your-visualization-with-sources.md

 ### How to get data
 CARTO VL is a library that visualizes geographical datasets in a powerful and flexible way.
-Those datasets can be yours or they can be served by some other provider, but the first step to know where they are hosted and how they can be accessed.
+Those datasets can be yours or they can be served by some other provider, but the first step to know is where they are hosted and how they can be accessed.

 Our library currently supports these three options:
 * **Dataset**: a vector dataset hosted by CARTO and available with your credentials (for example, a dataset with all the *stores in your city*).
 * **GeoJSON**: a vector dataset in GeoJSON format.
 * **SQL**: a Dataset with a SQL query applied to it (e.g. just the *stores with > 500 sq meters*).

-Every option is a different kind of **Source**, and CARTO VL provides you with a suitable object in its API to connect to them under the namespace `carto.source`, for example `carto.source.Dataset`.
+Every option is a different kind of **Source**, and CARTO VL provides you with a suitable object in its API to connect to them under the namespace `carto.source` (for example `carto.source.Dataset`).

-Both *Dataset* and *SQL* are based in *Vector Tiles*.
-This is an advanced technology which allows transferring geographic data from the server to your client in small chunks, allowing a good performance and a dynamic styling.
+Both *Dataset* and *SQL* are based in *Vector Tiles*, following *Mapbox Vector Tile Specification* (MVT).
+This is an advanced technology which allows transferring geographic data from the server to your browser in small chunks, allowing a good performance and powerful dynamic styling.
-> In fact, there is an internal fourth type of source, called [MVT](https://carto.com/developers/carto-vl/reference/#cartosourcemvt)but it is not meant to be used directly by the users.
+> In fact, there is a fourth type of source in CARTO VL called [MVT](https://carto.com/developers/carto-vl/reference/#cartosourcemvt) but it is not meant to be used directly by the users, except in very precise / advance cases.

-Next you will see how to use the main three ones, but first let's create a basic map.
+Now you will see how to use the main three type of sources, but first let's create a basic map.

 You can start from this [basemap](https://carto.com/developers/carto-vl/examples/getting-started/basemap).
 Go ahead and clone its source code into a new file called `sources.html`, we will wait for you...